+Credit risk is the potential that a bank borrower or counterparty will fail to meet its obligations in accordance with agreed terms.
 Credit risk regulatory capital is calculated using The Standardised Approach (TSA) as per the Reserve Bank of Malawi (RBM) regulations.

-For both regulatory and internal credit risk capital measurement, the calculation of the capital requirement is affected by the level of stage 3 Specific Debt Provisions (SDP) for credit losses (relating to non-performing loans) that the bank has taken.
-Stage 3 SDP are taken in accordance with regulations and also take into account expected recoveries and the timing of such recoveries.
+For both regulatory and internal credit risk capital measurement, the calculation of the capital requirement is affected by the level of stage 3 expected credit losses (ECL) for credit losses (relating to non-performing loans) that the bank has taken.
+Stage 3 ECL are taken in accordance with regulations and also take into account expected recoveries and the timing of such recoveries.